habibcomsats/NVFlare/docs/examples/hello_pt.rst

 .. note::

   The ``execute`` method inside the ``Executor`` class is where all of the client side computation occurs.
-  In these exercises, we update the weights by training on a local dataset, however, it is important to remember that NVIDIA FLARE is not restricted to just deep learning.
+  In these exercises, we update the weights by training on a local dataset, however, it is important to remember that [BLINDED] FLARE is not restricted to just deep learning.
   The type of data passed between the server and the clients, and the computations that the clients perform can be anything, as long as all of the FL Components agree on the same format.

 Take a look at the following code: